-THE COLOUR OF LOVE project will provide a unique insight into family violence that is affecting women in India and around the world.
-It is our belief that our films will have an important role to play within the global campaign to stop violence against women and will offer hope and inspiration to many groups who are still struggling to bring this issue to light in their local communities.
+GEETA will provide a unique insight into family violence that is affecting women in India and around the world.
+It is our belief that the film will have an important role to play within the global campaign to stop violence against women and will offer hope and inspiration to many groups who are still struggling to bring this issue to light in their local communities.

 With the help of philanthropic foundations the message can be bigger, louder and travel further.
 Be it through investment into the actual filming of our documentaries, providing opportunities for training and creative input within the community, it’s social impact strategy or help with distribution and marketing to reach new audiences.
 In a world where many people find it hard to seek justice through existing legal systems, telling their story can sometimes be the only opportunity they have to seek action.

 GEETA is an opportunity to bring new voices into the conversation about how to end violence in Australia and nurture new ideas for addressing the issue at a global level.
 Our films will potentially bring lots of networks together and trigger a range of follow on projects and community led initiatives.